-(z) Performance Indicator
+(y) Performance Indicator

-The Corporation measures the performance of its operations using the statement of activities, which includes a performance indicator of operations labeled as "changes in net assets before loss on impairment of assets and unrealized gains on investments and assets held in trust by others".
-Changes in unrestricted net assets which are excluded from this measure are: loss on impairment of assets and unrealized gains on investments and assets held in trust by others, and other significant adjustments which do not directly indicate operational performance.
+The Corporation measures the performance of its operations using the statement of activities, which includes a performance indicator of operations labeled as "changes in net assets before loss on abandoned projects and unrealized (losses) gains on investments and assets held in trust by others".
+Changes in unrestricted net assets which are excluded from this measure are: loss on abandoned projects and unrealized (losses) gains on investments and assets held in trust by others, and other significant adjustments which do not directly indicate operational performance.

-(aa) Statement of Cash Flows
+(z) Statement of Cash Flows

-Interest paid during the year ended December 31, 2006 was \$405,726.
+Interest paid during the years ended December 31, 2007 and 2006 was \$281,949 and \$405,726, respectively.